TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     .. method:: clear()

-        Remove all elements from the deque leaving it with length 0.
+        Remove all elements kutoka the deque leaving it with length 0.

     .. method:: copy()